Divyn/Divyn.github.io/docs/Personal_Blog/Web3/blockchain-data-observability-opentelemetry.md

 # Blockchain Data Observability: When Your Data Pipeline Goes Offline

-You're running a Solana trading bot that depends on real-time low-latency price feeds.
+You're running a Solana trading bot that depends on real-time, low-latency price feeds.
 Suddenly, your dashboard shows stale data from 5 minutes ago.
 Is it a network issue?
 An API problem?
-Your application crash?
-Or just Solana's network congestion?
-Without proper observability, you're flying blind which in crypto equals losing money.
+Did your application crash?
+Or is it just Solana's network congestion?
+Without proper insight into what happened or where everything went wrong, you're flying blind — which, in crypto, equals losing money.
+What's more, you need to make sure that you are notified if this issue repeats itself.

 Most blockchain developers running their own nodes either to trade, to build onchain data or sell it as service need extensive monitoring.Their business depends on guaranteed uptime SLAs, data accuracy, and operational resilience.

+Traditional monitoring doesn’t cover this problem well.
+That’s where an observability pipeline comes in. **Observability means building your system in a way that exposes enough signals (metrics, logs, traces) so you can tell what’s happening inside just by looking at the outputs.**

+- Monitoring tells you “is the server up?” or “is CPU > 80%?”
+- Observability tells you “why is my Solana feed five minutes behind?” or “did I miss messages during that network spike?”

 ![](/img/observability/question.png)